microsoft/Oryx/doc/runtimes/python.md

 The following process is applied to determine how to start an app.

-1. If user has specified a start script utilize that.
+1. If user has specified a start script, run it.
-1. Find a WSGI module and run with [gunicorn][].
+1. Else, find a WSGI module and run with [gunicorn][].
     1. Look for and run a directory containing a `wsgi.py` file (*for Django*).
     1. Look for the following files in the root of the repo and an `app` class within them (*for Flask* and other WSGI frameworks).
         * `application.py`